hotwheelsandhighheels/hotwheelsandhighheels.github.io/assets/forms/blessings.md

   <hr>

   <h2>Blessings</h2>
   <p>If you know someone whose creative work is <em>epoch-making</em>, tell me about them.
-These are your teachers, cousins, peers & friends, someone who posted online, a community voice or a neighbor.
-(Find my entry below as a sample while I work on this page.)</p>  <p style="text-align: center; font-size: 9pt; opacity: 0.5; margin-top: 32px;"><strong>Before you nominate someone:</strong> this form is for suggestions only.
+These are your teachers, cousins, peers & friends, someone who posted online, a community voice or a neighbor. </p>  <p style="text-align: center; font-size: 9pt; opacity: 0.5; margin-top: 32px;"><strong>Before you suggest someone:</strong> this form is for suggestions only.
 Submitting someone’s name does not mean they will be published, featured, contacted, or added to the archive automatically.
 I review nominations first, and anyone considered for a larger feature will be asked for their own consent separately.</p>
 <form action="https://formspree.io/f/xpqeggbv" method="POST" class="submit-form">

   <input type="hidden" name="_subject" value="New HW&Hh Blessings nomination">